google/go-cloud/internal/website/content/howto/docstore/_index.md

 package implements an in-memory document store suitable for testing and development.

-URLs for the in-memory store have a `mem:` scheme and provide the name of the document field to use as a primary key.
-There is no collection name; each call to one of the `OpenCollection` functions creates a distinct collection.
+URLs for the in-memory store have a `mem:` scheme.
+The URL host is used as the the collection name, and the URL path is used as the name of the document field to use as a primary key.

 {{< goexample
 "gocloud.dev/docstore/memdocstore.Example_openCollectionFromURL" >}}